ElWanderer/kOS_scripts/documentation/lib_ant_readme.md

 This function extends all extendable antennae on the active vessel.
 It does this by constructing a list of functions and passing them into `doAllAnt()`.

 For each antennae, the function list requires the antennae to be idle before extending and prior to returning.
+This is relatively slow, but ensures the antennae are ready prior to transmitting science (for example).

+#### `retractAllAntennae()`

+This function retracts all extendable antennae on the active vessel.
+It does this by constructing a list of functions and passing them into `doAllAnt()`.

+For each antennae, the function list requires the antennae to be idle before retracting and prior to returning.
+This is relatively slow, but ensures all antennae will be retracted prior to doing something else.

 Geoff Banks / ElWanderer